NoesisGUI

 Universal Pipeline

-In the Universal Render Pipeline (URP) camera post processing effects are applied to the UI.
-If you want to render the UI after post processing you need to use Camera Stacking.
+In the Universal Render Pipeline (URP), camera post-processing effects are applied to the UI.
+If you want to render the UI after post-processing, you need to use Camera Stacking.
 We recommend the following steps:

 • Create a new camera only for the UI and attach a Noesis View component to it.
 Set 'Render Type' to 'Overlay' and 'Culling Mask' to 'Nothing'.
+Make sure 'Post Processing' is disabled on this camera.

 Unity3DTutorialImg50.png